RogerKaufmann/Getting-And-Cleaning-Data/README.md

 For more details see `Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012`

 ## The script
-The script (run_analysis.R) creates a tidy dataset from the "Human Activity Recognition Using Sartphones Data Set"
+The script (run_analysis.R) creates a tidy dataset from the "Human Activity Recognition Using Sartphones Data Set".
+The raw data has to be placed in a subfolder defined by the configuration setting `kDataPath` in the working directory.

 It does the following steps:

-1. Reads the Metadata for the activities and the features
+1. Reads the metadata for the activities and the features
 2. Reads all the rows for subjects, activities and features in the defined sets ("test", "train" or both).
 See "Configuration" below.
 	1. For all variables: Appropriately labels the data set with descriptive variable names.
 	2. For the activity rows: Uses descriptive activity names to name the activities in the data set.